Sakshika08/devops-notes/Terraform/Revision-Notes.md

 # Key Terraform Concepts

+**Terraform Block**
+The terraform block manages your Terraform settings, including provider versions and the version of Terraform itself.

 ## 1. Provider
 Plugin used to interact with cloud platforms (AWS, Azure, GCP).
 Defines where Terraform creates resources.